 After countless hours of studying, exams, and early mornings, the greatest thing about learning that I matched was the sense of accomplishment that came with seeing your name next to your new program on match day.
 It meant a lot to me to be able to share my success with my family, who have supported me through all my endeavors and whom I especially leaned on during the stressful times of medical school.
-Completing a residency training program is the next step in the long journey to becoming a practicing physician, and I am absolutely thrilled to be able to complete my training at a Canadian university program.
+Completing a residency training program is the next step in the long journey to becoming a practicing family medicine physician, and I am absolutely thrilled to be able to complete my training at a Canadian university program.

 Is there anything in particular that interests you about your specialty?

 I was drawn to Family Medicine for the variety and continuity of care that it provides.
 In most health care systems around the world, and especially in Canada, family physicians provide the first line of contact with the health care system, and I am really looking forward to making an impact in the lives of others as a physician.
 I am also very interested in the academics of medicine and hope to obtain a Family Medicine faculty position at a university program in the future.

 Discover if a career in Family Medicine is right for you.